 Those with extensive experience in advanced forms of training and coaching will likely have a shorter learning curve and may not need the most in-depth course.
 Meanwhile, those who are newer to the industry will need extra time studying, learning, and practicing before using kettlebells with a client.

-Kettlebells are often linked to a higher degree of risk that traditional resistance training options, due to the dynamic, explosive movements you use with them.
+Kettlebells are often linked to a higher degree of risk than traditional resistance training options, due to the dynamic, explosive movements you use with them.
 However, they should not be thought of as intimidating, as, if used correctly, they are extremely safe.

 Going through a sophisticated and well-designed kettlebell training course may not only help you to become a better kettlebell trainer but overcoming this fear will also make you a better trainer overall.

-The Best kettlebell Instructor Courses In 2023
+The Best Kettlebell Instructor Courses In 2023

 By this point, you should know all that you need to about kettlebells to be ready to select a kettlebell course.
 We will now take you through the four best kettlebell courses on the market in 2023 and do an in-depth breakdown of each, to make sure that you are able to select the perfect one for you.